DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 * Create a new file named "top.qip" and include project specific files like deca_top.vhd and plls.

   * AMR: "I normally have a root .qip which has all the project files and the project constraints file.
 Then in each board directory I have top.qip which references the toplevel file for that board, and also any PLLs needed for the project - and if there's anything else needed, like some defines, they can be added too."
+  * AMR: "demistify_config_pkg.vhd  Probably best to put it in the root .qip actually - then you don't have to do it for every board."

 * deca_top.vhd is a wrapper for the original Mist core.